mras0/mjs/doc/es5/es5.md

 - Many changes listed as new functions on `Object` actually require major changes (e.g. `defineProperty`).
 Property attributes can now change at runtime.
 - Ugly that array properties can also be getter/setters
 - Suddenly many more places where garbage collection can happen (user-defined functions are now potentially called everywhere!)
+- Reserved words switch back and forth and differing between strict and non-strict mode!
+- Another parser hack to properly support the strict mode directive (stateful parser already necessary for semicolon insertion and regular expression literals)